-- (1) Estimated solely for the purpose of computing the registration fee in accordance with Rule 457(o) under the Securities Act of 1933, as amended.
-Includes the aggregate offering price of shares that the underwriters have the option to purchase to cover over-allotments, if any. - (2) Registration fee will be paid when registration statement is first publicly filed under the Securities Act of 1933, as amended.
+(1) Estimated solely for the purpose of computing the registration fee in accordance with Rule 457(a) under the Securities Act of 1933, as amended.
+Includes 750,000

+(2) Includes the offering price of shares that the underwriters have an option to purchase to cover over-allotments.